mamonu/bumblebee/README.md

 ## Getting Started

-TODO:These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 What package prerequsites you need to install the software ?
 See [requirements.txt](https://github.com/mamonu/textconsultations/blob/master/requirements.txt)

-How to install those prerequisite packages if I need to?
+How to install those prerequisite packages if you need to?

 go to main directory and run